ppzjsb/LosExtract/README.md

 cloudy_tables/ contains a pre-computed look-up table with metal ion fractions as a function of temperature, density and redshift.
-At present, only Si-II and Si-III abundances are available.
+At present, only Si-II, Si-III and Si-IV abundances are available.
 These have been computed assuming the Puchwein et al. 2019 UV background model.

 idl_readdata/ contains a simple IDL code that reads in the output from SpecExtract.